-(b) The general assembly further finds that the authority to regulate many aspects of the issues involved in the siting of major energy facilities currently exists in a variety of agencies within the government of the state and the political subdivisions of the state; that there is overlapping jurisdiction among several state agencies in the siting of energy facilities; and that
+(b) The general assembly further finds that the authority to regulate many aspects of the issues involved in the siting of major energy or power generating facilities currently exists in a variety of agencies within the government of the state and the political subdivisions of the state; that there is overlapping jurisdiction among several state agencies in the siting of energy

-1 there is the potential for conflicting decisions being issued by the various agencies having 2 authority over the different aspects of the siting of a major energy facility; 3 (c) The jurisdiction of each state agency should be defined, and the role of each agency in 4 energy siting should be delineated, to eliminate overlap and duplication and to insure that 5 expeditious decisions are made within a time frame to be determined by law; and that in addition 6 to the existing regulation, statewide and regional planning for energy resources and the 7 assessment of our state's need for energy should be on-going activities within Rhode Island; 8 (d) The general assembly recognizes that each host community for any proposed or 9 existing energy facility is uniquely affected by the energy facility siting process; 10 (d)(e) There is need for a coordinated decision on any major energy facility; the technical 11 expertise for this evaluation is available within existing agencies involved with the siting process; 12 and 13 (e)(f) There is a need for coordinating and expediting the review of each state agency and 14 that the authority and responsibility to perform that function should be established.
+1 facilities; and that there is the potential for conflicting decisions being issued by the various 2 agencies having authority over the different aspects of the siting of a major energy facility; 3 (c) The jurisdiction of each state agency should be defined, and the role of each agency in 4 energy siting should be delineated, to eliminate overlap and duplication and to insure that 5 expeditious decisions are made within a time frame to be determined by law; and that in addition 6 to the existing regulation, statewide and regional planning for energy resources and the 7 assessment of our state's need for energy should be on-going activities within Rhode Island; 8 (d) There is need for a coordinated decision on any major energy and power generating 9 facility; the technical expertise for this evaluation is available within existing agencies involved 10 with the siting process; and 11 (e) There is a need for coordinating and expediting the review of each state agency and 12 that the authority and responsibility to perform that function should be established-; and 13 (f) The general assembly recognizes that each host community for any proposed or 14 existing power generating facility is uniquely affected by the energy facility siting process.
 15 42-98-2.
 Declaration of policy.
-16 It shall be the policy of this state to assure that: 17 (1) The facilities required to meet the energy needs of this and succeeding generations of 18 Rhode Islanders are planned for, considered, and built in a timely and orderly fashion; 19 (2) Construction, operation, and/or alteration of major energy facilities shall only be 20 undertaken when those actions are justified by long term state and/or regional energy need 21 forecasts; 22 (3) The energy shall be produced at the least possible cost to the consumer consistent 23 with the objective of ensuring that the construction, operation, and decommissioning of the 24 facility shall produce the fewest possible adverse effects on the quality of the state's environment; 25 most particularly, its land and its wildlife and resources, the health and safety of its citizens, the 26 purity of its air and water, its aquatic and marine life, and its esthetic and recreational value to the 27 public; 28 (4) The licensure and regulatory authority of the state be consolidated in a single body, 29 which will render the final licensing decision concerning the siting, construction, operation and/or 30 alteration of major energy facilities; 31 (5) An energy facility planning process shall be created through which the statewide 32 planning program, in conjunction with the division of public utilities and carriers, will be 33 empowered to undertake evaluations and projections of long and short term energy needs, and 34 any other matters that are necessary to establish the state energy plans, goals, and policies.
+16 It shall be the policy of this state to assure that: 17 (1) The facilities required to meet the energy needs of this and succeeding generations of 18 Rhode Islanders are planned for, considered, and built in a timely and orderly fashion; 19 (2) Construction, operation, and/or alteration of major energy and power generating 20 facilities shall only be undertaken when those actions are justified by long term state and/or 21 regional energy need forecasts; 22 (3) The energy shall be produced at the least possible cost to the consumer consistent 23 with the objective of ensuring that the construction, operation, and decommissioning of the 24 facility shall produce the fewest possible adverse effects on the quality of the state's environment; 25 most particularly, its land and its wildlife and resources, the health and safety of its citizens, the 26 purity of its air and water, its aquatic and marine life, and its esthetic and recreational value to the 27 public; 28 (4) The licensure and regulatory authority of the state be consolidated in a single body, 29 which will render the final licensing decision concerning the siting, construction, operation and/or 30 alteration of major energy facilities; 31 (5) An energy facility planning process shall be created through which the statewide 32 planning program, in conjunction with the division of public utilities and carriers, will be 33 empowered to undertake evaluations and projections of long and short term energy needs, and 34 any other matters that are necessary to establish the state energy plans, goals, and policies.
 The